Jemoka/interesting/public/Interesting.md

 ## Computer Science
 ### General Coolness
 - [The Iceburg of Rabitty Rabithole ness](https://suricrasia.online/iceberg/).
+- This whole thing also turned out to be an excercise in rapid-fire soydevery
 ### Lisp
 - [Simple but refined, guaranteed to blow your mind.
 Bum, ba bum.](http://landoflisp.com/).
 - "`defun` is where fun is taken away from you" --- Adam, 2021